reveurmichael/stable-eureka-ollama/README.md

 ## RL Algorithms
 Stable Eureka uses `stable-baselines3` to train the agent.
 You can use the following algorithms (with the same hp as in `stable-baselines3`):
-- PPO
+- `PPO`
-- SAC
+- `SAC`
-- DQN
+- `DQN`
-- TD3
+- `TD3`
-- DDPG
+- `DDPG`

 You can use the base parameters for each algorithm, or you can set your own parameters in the `algo_params` section.
+This library expects you to know the basics of `stable-baselines3`.
+If you are not familiar with it, please check the [documentation](https://stable-baselines3.readthedocs.io/en/master/guide/quickstart.html).

+> [!WARNING]
+> Stable Eureka does not support yet the use of custom network or custom policies.

 ## Environment
 You must provide the env main code (`gymnasium.Env`) in a single `env.py` inside the `env_code` folder.
 You should include take the step func into a `step.py` file, and must